 Depending on how you answer these questions, you may need to revise your assignment goals or assignment type.
-(See Harvard University’s types of assignments or the University of Waterloo’s type of assignments and tests if you want some inspiration.)
+If you’re looking for some inspiration for different assignment types, the CTE is in the process of assembling some examples from BC faculty.
+For more examples, see Harvard University’s types of assignments or the University of Waterloo’s type of assignments and tests.

 While this resource is about assignment design, not course design, it can be helpful to take a step back and see how a particular assignment fits into the larger rhythm of a course.
 In the book, Effective Grading, Barbara Walvoord and Virginia Johnson Anderson suggest creating a course skeleton that just includes the course-level learning goals and the major assessments.
 This allows you to check alignment and ask yourself, “Is the workload I am planning for myself and my students feasible, reasonable, strategically placed, and sustainable?”
 (18).
 If the answer to any part of this question is “no,” you may need to revise or change the timing of the assignment, or make changes to other major assessments.
 For example, having two major assignments due in the same week may not give students enough time to successfully complete both, or give you enough time to provide feedback on the first assignment that may help them as they finalize the second one.
 You might also strategically plan the rhythm of the semester around your own workload and other commitments, so that you are more able to keep up with the pace of providing feedback and grades to students.
 This sample course outline shows the benefit of moving from a topic-drive to a goal-driven approach to mapping out a course’s rhythm.

 Once you have articulated your assignment-level goals, aligned them with your course-level goals and the assignment type, and considered the rhythm of your course, you can think about how you will clarify expectations for your students.